sociomantic-tsunami/zoidberg/api.md

 createRule( initialState )
 ```

-Creates and returns a new Rule.
-The new Rule is stored an internal Rule collection.
+Creates and returns a Rule.
+The Rule is stored an internal Rule collection.

 **Arguments**